LearnYouSomeComputer/Tools-For-Programming/03-Git-Basics.md

 - [Git Branching Tutorial](http://learngitbranching.js.org/)
 - [GitHub's Git Tutorial](https://try.github.io/levels/1/challenges/1)

+[^open]: Now open them again, because it's hard to read with your eyes shut.
 [^next-big-thing]: This is your daydream, friend.
 I have no idea what this program is or does.
 [^daydream]: Yes, you're daydreaming about work.
 [^remote]: And other things.
 Remotes are actually *extremely* useful.